arenko-group/arenko-group.github.io/README.md

 # arenko-group.github.io

-This is an entry for the Arenko Hackathon Summer 2025!
+This is the winning entry for the Arenko Hackathon Summer 2025!

 [Click here to play!](https://arenko-group.github.io/)